-A letter from Mr. Smylie, dated April 23rd, contains the following observations:- or Hindu of any caste foolhardy enough to expectedly as did that of the Jews from step forward and attempt to defend a stock or Babylon. a stone.
+A letter from Mr. Smylie, dated April 23rd, contains the following observations :--- or Hindu of any caste foolhardy enough to expectedly as did that of the Jews from step forward and attempt to defend a stock or Babylon. a stone.
 So far the victory appears to be our God's; we are nevertheless awfully humbled they receive books, and many of them read to see that the Holy Spirit is not yet poured them.
-Several persons, both Hindus and
+Several persons, both Hindus and to be admitted; but as I do not see in them the spirit I could wish, I have advised them to consider what they are doing, and not to deceive themselves.
+The man that would sny India is what it was ten years ago, must either have lost all recollection or all reason.

 God is silently but surely working the out from on high.
 We are in the valley of death of the idols of India.
-I cannot mention the time when I saw a brahman, pundit, the bondage of sin may come just as un-
+I cannot men-tion the time when I saw a brahman, pundit, the bondage of sin may come just as un-